 We all need a little pick me up sometimes.
 These Chocolate, Date and Weetbix Bliss Balls not only taste great but they are full of nutritious nuts and dried fruit.
 And chocolate for energy!
-They are super easy to make and there is no baking required.
-Just blitz and roll.
+For some different flavour combinations, check out my Cranberry and Dark Chocolate Bliss Balls and Apricot Bliss Balls too.

 Recipe FAQs: